 |£250 Gym membership.|

-The above case study is not based on real events and serves only as a guide.
-It’s based on past experiences of helping those who have suffered a personal injury.
+(The above case study is not based on real events and should only be treated as an example.
+It is based on previous experiences of dealing with whiplash claims before the Whiplash Reform Program.)

 If you would like an estimation of how much compensation you could be entitled to for whiplash, you can call our advice team and discuss your situation with them.
 Once they find out more about the details of your claim, they will be able to value your claim.